kucece/little_game_sets/README.md

 # little_game_sets

-	lianliankan

-	snake

-	2048
+	1.lianliankan

+	2.snake

+	3.2048

-	do not step on the white bricks
+	4.do not step on the white bricks

+	5.flappy bird

 to be continued...